 But I had expected that.
 I knew I looked a mess and, anyway, I could hardly keep my eyes open.

-What I was not prepared for was that everything at the whole crossing stopped what they were doing right as my words dropped to the floor.
+What I was not prepared for was that everyone at the whole crossing stopped what they were doing right as my words dropped to the floor.
 Even outside.

 Nothing moved.
 Every guard in sight was watching us, cars no longer waved through.